 About the Program

-The world’s first program designed to meet the needs of women opera conductors, the prestigious Hart Institute provides hands-on conducting opportunities with The Dallas Opera Orchestra and master classes with the internationally-acclaimed music director of The Dallas Opera, Emmanuel Villaume and TDO’s Principal Guest Conductor, Nicole Paiement (the music director of San Francisco’s award-winning Opera Parallèle).
+The world’s first program designed to meet the needs of women opera conductors, the prestigious Hart Institute provides conducting opportunities with The Dallas Opera Orchestra and masterclasses with the internationally-acclaimed music director of The Dallas Opera, Emmanuel Villaume, and TDO’s Principal Guest Conductor, Nicole Paiement (the music director of San Francisco’s award-winning Opera Parallèle).
 The Hart Institute presents seminars and one-on-ones with prominent leaders in classical music and opera.
-Topics include selecting the right artist manager, best practices in working with executive recruiters, opera management and fund-raising, personal branding, media management and more.
+Topics include selecting the right artist manager, best practices in working with executive recruiters, opera management and fundraising, personal branding, media management, and more.

-At the end of the program, each conductor will have access to high resolution video that shows her conducting full-length overtures and arias or ensembles with The Dallas Opera Orchestra.
-This material will be hosted on the TDO website, and may be viewed by prospective artist managers, opera general directors and symphony CEOs, artistic directors and administrators, as well as the media.
+At the end of the program, each conductor will have access to a high-resolution video that shows her conducting full-length overtures and arias or ensembles with The Dallas Opera Orchestra.
+This material will be hosted on the TDO website and may be viewed by prospective artist managers, opera general directors, and symphony CEOs, artistic directors and administrators, as well as the media.
 A sample of video material from one of our alumnae can be found here.

-While The Dallas Opera is not able to make a firm commitment to every participant in this program, TDO’s 2019-2020 Season will welcome back several members of the past four classes of the Hart Institute in a variety of assistant conductor and guest conductor roles.
+While The Dallas Opera is not able to make a firm commitment to every participant in this program, TDO’s future seasons will welcome back former participants of the Hart Institute in a variety of assistant conductor and guest conductor roles.